Graphical user interface¶

 - click the lock icon in the region list widget

-- click the lock icon in the region configuration dialogue.
+- click the lock icon in the region configuration dialog.

 To delete a region